Agencies · Ministries · Water Institutions · Utilities · Sponsors

 Sponsor / Donor

-Institutional sponsors and donors that fund the O&M Reserve and receive verified impact records aligned with ESG, CSR, and sustainability reporting.
+Institutional sponsors and donors that may fund optional O&M reserves and receive non-financial operational evidence records for their own ESG, CSR, and sustainability reporting workflows.

 hub